obayer/simonex/README.md

 ```

 to temporarily disable the breakpoint and therefore the code injection.
-Use it in conjunction with [Trampoline](https://github.com/obayer/Trampoline) to inject _simonex.dylib_ only for a
+Use it in conjunction with [Trampoline](https://github.com/obayer/Trampoline) to inject `simonex.dylib` only for a
 specific target and/or architecture.

+Q: Will it affect my AppStore app in any way?
+A: Nope, Simonex runs only during development, either injected via Xcode or lldb.